 Law and Entrepreneurship Clinic

-The Law and Entrepreneurship Clinic is a two-semester transactional course providing students the opportunity to work startup businesses and entrepreneurial clients.
-Legal issues include creating and maintaining the corporate entity, providing basic legal advice on contracts, intellectual property, employer-employee matters, tax, and other issues facing the startup business.
+The Law and Entrepreneurship Clinic is a transactional course providing students the opportunity to work with startup businesses and entrepreneurial clients.
+Legal issues include creating and maintaining the corporate entity, and providing basic legal advice on contracts, intellectual property, employer-employee matters, tax, and other issues facing the startup business.
 Experienced business law and corporate attorneys provide guidance and supervision.

-of Justice Clinical Externship Program
+Department of Justice Clinical Externship Program

-The Judicial Internship Program places students with trial and appellate judges throughout Wisconsin, including placements with the Wisconsin Supreme Court and Seventh Circuit Court of Appeals.
+The Judicial Internship Program places students with trial and appellate judges throughout Wisconsin, including placements with the Wisconsin Supreme Court and the federal district courts for the Eastern and Western Districts of Wisconsin.
 Student work varies but always emphasizes research and writing.

-Student Organizations and Related Activities
+Student Organizations & Related Activities